leads-project/leads_query-engine/README.rst

 Prepare micro-cloud
 -----------------------

-Most probably, it is one already.
+Most probably, it is done already.

 1. Import the shared project ssh key (if it is not there):